flavienbwk/prefect-docker-compose/README.md

     Prefect has [a lot of storage options](https://docs.prefect.io/orchestration/execution/storage_options.html) but the most important are : Local and Docker.

     - Local : saves the flows to be run on disk.
 So the volume where you save the flows must be [shared among your client and your agent(s)](./client/docker-compose.yml#L9).
-Requires your agent to have ALL the dependencies of your client script installed (imports pip-installed).
+Requires your agent to have the same environment than your client (Python modules, packages installed etc... (the same Dockerfile if your agent and client are containers))
     - S3 : similar to local, but saves the flows to be run in S3 objects.
     - Docker : saves the flows to be run as Docker images to your Docker Registry so your agents can easily run the code.

-### Flow on Local storage (recommended for a single machine)
+### Flow on Local storage (recommended)

-:warning: With this storage option, your agent must have the same environment (Dockerfile) than your client in order to execute the client's flow.
+:information_source: If your agents are installed among multiple machines, I recommend you to mount a shared directory with SSHFS.

 Open the [`client/config.toml`](./client/config.toml) file and edit the IP to match your Prefect instance.
 Then you can run :